-- Where possible, use recent third-party financing received by the individual lessee as a starting point, adjusting to reflect changes in its financing conditions. - Make adjustments specific to the lease, e.g., term, country, currency and security.

-e) Impairment of financial assets
+- to reflect changes in its financing conditions. - Make adjustments specific to the lease, e.g., term, country, currency and security. - Impairment of financial assets e)

 The loss allowances for financial assets are based on assumptions about default risk and expected loss rates.
 The Group uses judgement in making these assumptions and selecting the inputs used in the impairment calculation, based on the Group's past history and existing market conditions, as well as forward-looking estimates at the end of each reporting period.